Dil Se Di Dua... Saubhagyavati Bhava?: Plot

-One year later
+1 year later

-Raghav's brother Dev and his wife Komal are killed.
-Raghav learns that the killer is their family friend ACP Saxena who moonlights as a criminal named Rana.
+Raghav's brother, Dev and his wife, Komal are killed.
+Raghav learns that, the killer is their family friend ACP Saxena, who moonlights as a criminal, named Rana.
 When Viraj discovered Rana's truth, Rana used electroshock therapy to reduce Viraj's mental ability to that of a seven-year-old child.
 Raghav manages to get Rana arrested and saves Viraj from near death.
-He helps Viraj regain his memory after which Viraj tries to win Sia back but Raghav decides to return him to prison.
+He helps Viraj regain his memory after, which Viraj tries to win Sia back, but Raghav decides to return him to prison.

-On their way, they are attacked by goons who kill Raghav.
-Raghav dies with Sia's name on his lips and Viraj is blamed for the murder.
-He tries to convince Jhanvi but also wants her back in his life.
-He poisons her and tells her that he will administer the antidote only when she tells him she loves him.
-She refuses and dies telling Viraj that she only loved Raghav and that her heart will live on to ensure Viraj has to pay for his misdeeds.
+On their way, they are attacked, by goons, who kill Raghav.
+Raghav dies, with Sia's name on his lips and Viraj is blamed for the murder.
+He tries to convince Jhanvi, but also wants her back in his life.
+He poisons her and tells her that, he will administer the antidote only, when she tells him she loves him.
+She refuses and dies telling Viraj that, she had only loved Raghav and that, her heart will live on to ensure Viraj has to pay for his misdeeds.

 After Jhanvi's death

-Jhanvi's heart is donated to a TV journalist named Ananya.
-Aware of Jhanvi and Viraj's story, Ananya digs deeper and discovers Viraj killed Jhanvi.
-She tries to expose him but fails.
-Viraj finds out about the operation and is angered that something was stolen from Jhanvi and tries to get her heart back.
+Jhanvi's heart is donated to a TV journalist, named Ananya.
+Aware of Jhanvi and Viraj's story, Ananya digs deeper and discovers that, Viraj had killed Jhanvi.
+She tries to expose him, but initially fails.
+Viraj finds out about the operation and is angered that, something was stolen from Jhanvi and tries to get her heart back.

-Ananya discovers Viraj has been hiding Jhanvi's dead body and finds it and takes it to be cremated.
-Viraj tries to stop her but she curses him and he suddenly realises how wrong he has been.
+Ananya discovers Viraj has been hiding Jhanvi's dead body and finds it, and takes it to be cremated.
+Viraj tries to stop her, but she curses him and he suddenly realizes how wrong he has been.
 Emotionally destroyed, he surrenders himself to the police and is sentenced to 14 years in prison.
-The story ends with Ananya's heart finally forgiving Viraj who is shown to be repenting his actions and living in prison with Jhanvi's memories.
+The story ends, with Ananya's heart finally forgiving Viraj, who is shown to be repenting his actions and living in prison, with Jhanvi's memories.